 Fort Walton Beach is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 21,817 people and 13 constituent neighborhoods, Fort Walton Beach is the 131st largest community in Florida.

-Fort Walton Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fort Walton Beach is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Fort Walton Beach who work in office and administrative support (14.10%), food service (11.60%), and sales jobs (11.47%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fort Walton Beach is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Fort Walton Beach is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Fort Walton Beach who work in office and administrative support (13.15%), food service (12.26%), and sales jobs (11.24%).

-One of the nice things about Fort Walton Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Fort Walton Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The education level of Fort Walton Beach citizens is a little higher than the average for US cities and towns: 23.23% of adults in Fort Walton Beach have at least a bachelor's degree.
+The citizens of Fort Walton Beach are slightly better educated than the national average of 21.84% for all cities and towns, with 23.85% of adults in Fort Walton Beach having a bachelor's degree or advanced degree.

 The most common language spoken in Fort Walton Beach is English.
 Other important languages spoken here include Spanish and Thai.